 Graham Shaw Independent Director

 Graham is a chartered accountant with over 30 years’ experience in business.
-He sits on a number of corporate and not-for-profit boards, and has extensive SaaS governance experience from being on the board of Xero for eight years and more recently Gentrack.
+He sits on a number of corporate and non-profit boards, and has extensive SaaS governance experience including board representation at Xero for eight years and more recently at Gentrack.